-For example, if I posted a time-lapse video and the caption says, “Look at this new amazing soap ready to cure! #coldprocesssoap”, then the individuals that follow me could see my post AND the individuals that are following that hashtag (or look up the hashtag) could see my post.
+For example, if I posted a time-lapse video and the caption says, “Look at this new amazing soap ready to cure! #coldprocesssoap”, then the individuals who follow me could see my post AND the individuals who are following that hashtag (or look up the hashtag) could see my post.

 Keep in mind that all platforms use hashtags slightly differently.

-Hashtags that work well for Instagram may not be the best hashtags for Pinterest.
+For example, this list of skincare hashtags for Instagram may not be the best hashtags for Pinterest or Linkedin.